Young Adult and Teen Narcissistic Personality Disorder Treatment

 Frequently Asked Questions About Teen Narcissistic Personality Disorder

 Yes, a narcissist can learn to care for others.
-But where the jury is still out – and where researchers consider it a case-by-case basis – is whether narcissists can learn to develop emotional empathy, on top of cognitive empathy.
-Cognitive empathy is the realization and understanding that other people have feelings, which are of equal importance to your own.
+But where the jury is still out – and where researchers consider it on a case-by-case basis – is whether narcissists can learn to develop emotional empathy on top of cognitive empathy.

-Emotional empathy is feeling for others without making a conscious decision to do so.
-Some may develop narcissistic tendencies in response to emotional trauma, but they can learn to leave these tendencies behind and develop a normal personality.
-Others are born narcissists because of an inability to feel empathy – perhaps due to psychopathy – and they cannot be taught to subconsciously feel for others.
+Some individuals may develop narcissistic tendencies in response to emotional trauma, but they can learn to leave these tendencies behind and develop a normal personality.
+Others are born narcissists because of an inability to feel empathy – perhaps due to psychopathy – and they cannot be taught to feel for others subconsciously.
 They can only do so on a cognitive level.

 Other Youth Mental Health Topics You May Find Helpful…